November updates and heal Colin, heal !

 So I have picked a fight with a local branch of McDonalds.
 So the story goes that once a month, when I go out to collect the flowers to photograph, I treat myself to a McDonalds Sausage and egg McMuffin meal.
 For the last three months that has not been a straight forward task.
 On the first occasion I discovered when I got home that they had forgotten the sausage meat and was a bit disappointed.
 Never the less I had already got home and figured it was a one off and shit happens as they say.
 To my shock and horror the same happened again the next month and this time they also forgot the hash brown.
 I was livid.
 I telephoned the branch of McDonalds and complained, to which the manager made a note of it and said next time I was in the restaurant I could have a free McMuffin meal.
 This brings us up to date.
 When I claimed my free McMuffin meal from them, only to find when I got home that they had once again forgot the sausage filling.
 Now is it just me?
 Or am I just the worlds biggest bad luck bastard?
 Maybe they have a vendetta against me?
 Who Knows?
 One accident … okay that can happen.
 A second accident looks suspitious but a third time in a row must mean they have serious issues and I cannot help but wonder how many more customers have had this experience with McDonalds?
 I did call the restaurant again, but was met with a belligerent, attitude by the management.
 This only served piss me off more, So I called the head office in London.
 They did not take it to serious either, but promised to send me a complaints form via email.
 That was last Friday.
 Its now Tuesday and I am still waiting.
 Now in the big scheme of the universe its a petty matter, but the principal is not that its a piece of missing sausage – So what, who gives a shit !
 Its the fact that it keeps happening to me, And I am not getting what I have paid for.
 I don't go out often these days, so I look forward to the visit to my local MacDonalds only to find they keep short changing me every time and do not seem to give a toss.

-So I shall have to call the head office again and take it all the way up to Ronald McDonald the smiling clown himself.
+So I shall have to call the head office again and take it all the way up to Ronald McDonald the smiling clown himself (never much cared for clowns, because behind every clown lurks a serial killer !).
 Watch this space.

 Please enjoy this months blog and always check your order when you visit your local McDonalds.